adamci/guides/gmail-transfer-guide-mac.md

 [Google Group](https://groups.google.com/forum/#!forum/got-your-back) devoted to `got-your-back` that you should definitely consult if you run into any issues.

+Also note that by default, the backup and restore operations are idempotent.
+This means that if you run the restore command again, for example, your email account won’t have multiple copies of the same emails from the different restores, just a single copy of them.
+In fact, rerunning backup or restore will take less time because the tool won’t try to iterate over emails that have already been transferred.

 ### 'Error 400: Invalid From header'
 ```
 restoring 10 messages (20847/22644)